cgood92/temple-distribution/README.md

 7. Add in the whole list of temples from: https://churchofjesuschristtemples.org/temples/chronology/.
 8. Click the "play" button, and view the graph below.
 9. Get rid of the first several lines of temples, so that you can have a proper view.

+## Next steps

+Using the bottom lists of https://churchofjesuschristtemples.org/temples/chronology/, which year had the most announced temples?